ScottClaessens/trustAI/README.md

-# The Trustability of AI
+# Trust in AI is not a Conceptual Confusion

 ## Getting Started